 WBSC World Championships

 The Australian Women’s Softball Team, Aussie Spirit, compete in the WBSC Women’s World Championship.
 Initially held every four years, and now held biennially, the inaugural event was hosted by Australia in 1965, with Australia winning the gold medal.
 Since then, Australia has won medals at a further seven World Championships.
 The most recent World Championship was held in Japan in 2018, with the Aussie Spirit finishing in fourth place, behind the USA, Japan and Canada.

 WBSC Men’s World Championship

 The Australian Men’s Softball Team, Aussie Steelers, compete in the WBSC Men’s World Championship, currently held every two years.
 The inaugural World Championship was held in Mexico in 1966, where the USA won gold.
 Australia participated in their first Men’s World Championship in 1988, held in Saskatoon, Canada, finishing 7th.
 The Aussie Steelers returned to Saskatoon in 2009 and won gold.
-The most recent World Championship was held in 2017 in Whitehorse, Canada, with the Aussie Steelers winning the silver medal.
+The most recent World Championship was held in 2019 in Prague, Czech Republic, with the Aussie Steelers finishing in 7th position.

 WBSC Junior Women’s World Championship

 The Australian U19 Women’s Softball Team, Junior Spirit, compete in the WBSC Junior Women’s World Championship, currently held every two years.
 The first Junior Women’s World Championship was held in 1981 in Canada.
 Australia hosted the 4th Junior World Championship in South Australia in 1991.
 Junior Spirit has medalled at four World Championships, winning bronze in 1995, 2003, 2007 and 2013.

 WBSC Junior Men’s World Championship